Melvyn Bragg's Memoir of Wadham Years Out Now

 ‘Another World’ provides a rich portrait of the esteemed author and broadcaster’s early adulthood, and of Wadham and the University of Oxford in the late 1950s.

-Today, February 26, marks the publication of the second of Wadham alumnus, Melvyn Bragg’s, memoirs.
-Melvyn Bragg is a peer in the House of Lords; the author of many books, including the Cumbrian Trilogy; and was the host of Radio 4’s In Our Time from 1998-2025.
+Our alumnus and Honorary Fellow, Melvyn Bragg (History, 1958) was appointed to the House of Lords in 1998 by the then Prime Minister, Tony Blair, as Baron Bragg of Wigton.
+Melvyn Bragg is the author of many books, including the Cumbrian Trilogy.
+He was the host of Radio 4’s In Our Time from 1998-2025.

 The Wadham community will find this second volume of special interest.
 Titled Another World; The Oxford Years, the narrative covers Bragg’s time at Wadham.
 The book tells the complete story of how, aided by a scholarship, Melvyn Bragg left his hometown of Wigton and took up History at the College in 1958.